Les Nomades

-Les Nomades is a French restaurant in the Streeterville neighborhood of Chicago.
-It was announced by Mary Beth Liccioni that Les Nomades is closing after 32 years as of 10/20/2025.
+Les Nomades was a French restaurant in the Streeterville neighborhood of Chicago.
+It closed in October 2025 after 32 years of service.

-In its critique, the Michelin Guide notes the restaurant's "particularly interesting wine list."
-The owner is Mary Beth Liccioni, and Roland Liccioni is the chef de cuisine.
+In its critique, the Michelin Guide noted the restaurant's "particularly interesting wine list."
+The owner was Mary Beth Liccioni, and Roland Liccioni was the chef de cuisine.
 Zagat rated the food 4.9 out of 5.

 Cuisine

-The Michelin Guide describes their food as "classical French cuisine", adding "Come dinnertime, diners look forward to a prix-fixe menu that allows them to choose between various courses, including an ahi tart, warming mushroom soup and sweet Grand Marnier soufflé."
+The Michelin Guide described it as "classical French cuisine", adding "Come dinnertime, diners look forward to a prix-fixe menu that allows them to choose between various courses, including an ahi tart, warming mushroom soup and sweet Grand Marnier soufflé."

 Dress code

-Les Nomades requires men to wear a suit or sport coat in the restaurant.
+Les Nomades required men to wear a suit or sport coat in the restaurant.

 Influence

 Classically trained chef Chris Nugent had a seven-year tenure at Les Nomades prior to opening prix fixe restaurant Goosefoot in Lincoln Square, Chicago.